What Is Baby Botox?

 With over seven million treatments and counting, Botox has become the go-to procedure when it comes to eliminating lines and wrinkles.

 These days, however, “baby Botox” has become popular among clients in the medical aesthetics industry, and it could become the future of cosmetic injections!

 What is Baby Botox?

 - Between the eyebrows.
-By injecting a few units of Botox between the eyebrows, this can reduce the appearance of frown lines, which are the two vertical lines that create an “11.”
+A few units of Botox between the eyebrows can reduce the appearance of frown lines, the two vertical lines that create an “11.”

 - Crow’s feet.
-To create an overall younger appearance, Botox injections can be used on the side of your eyes, which are most commonly referred to as crow’s feet.
-These cosmetic injections can reduce these lines without giving the skin a stretched appearance.
+To create an overall younger appearance, Botox can treat the crow’s feet.
+Botox injections can reduce these lines without giving the skin a stretched appearance.

 In addition to the FDA-approved uses, there are many off-label uses for Botox, including the lips for a “lip pop,” the eyebrow arch and platysmal bands.

 Are you a medical professional ready to earn your Botox certification?
 Consider Botox training at National Laser Institute.